Big Bend National Park - Pictures of Different Areas Within This Impressive Park

-All of these people have left evidence of their passage whether it be holes in the rocks used as mortars by Indian tribes; remnants left in caves by bandits evading the law; crumbling and abandoned adobe and other structures used as homes by settlers or even trading posts (stores) that once existed.
+All of these people have left evidence of their passage whether it be holes in the rocks used as mortars by Indian tribes, remnants left in caves by bandits evading the law, crumbling and abandoned adobe and other structures used as homes by settlers or even trading posts that once existed.

 Santa Elena Canyon

-My husband and I tippy-toed out into the Rio Grande River on some exposed rocks, took pictures and soaked up the atmosphere.
-The power of Nature as well as the beauty and solitude of this place became distinctly imprinted upon our senses.
+My husband and I tiptoed out into the Rio Grande River on some exposed rocks, took pictures and soaked up the atmosphere.
+The power of nature as well as the beauty and solitude of this place became distinctly imprinted upon our senses.

 Many old vats and abandoned steam boilers can be seen in Big Bend National Park when the candelilla wax plant was commonly being harvested in the early part of the 20th century.

 This fleshy reed-like plant with few visible leaves grows in Big Bend, in Mexico and other desert areas.
 It has a waxy outer coating which when rendered in a boiling solution of water and sulfuric acid forms a waxy substance utilized in many different ways.